ryan-mcclue/musings/tower-of-knowledge.md

 UUID/GUID (universally/globally) 16bytes

-premptive scheduler will swap processes based on specific criteria. most are round-robin, i.e. has process is run for a predefined time slice CFS does not use heuristics (ad hoc guide), ∴ more straightforward uses rb-tree. so, as task inserted onto this is logarithmic, ∴ this is cost of context switch each node key is `(time process as run on CPU) * (process niceness)`
+A premptive scheduler will swap processes based on specific criteria.
+Round-robin means each process will run for a designated time slice CFS is a premptive round-robin scheduler.
+Time slices are dynamic, computed like `((1/N) * (niceness))` Processes are managed using a RB-Tree.
+Therefore, cost of launching a process or a context switch is logarithmic

 RAID is method of combining multiple disks together so appear like one disk called an array.
 Various types, e.g. RAID0 (striping) some parts of file in multiple disks,